-This blog post was written for people who believe that ethnopluralism is nothing but a racist’s linguistic feint to sound more intellectual, less unethical.
-In truth, rather than being racist, ethnopluralists are proponents of ethnical self-defense.
+This blog post was written for people who believe that ethnopluralism is nothing but a racist’s rhetorical feint to sound more intellectual, less unethical.
+In truth, rather than being dog-whistling racists, ethnopluralists are proponents of international self-determination and global ethnical self-defense.

 - ethnicity = a people’s common ancestry, culture, language, society, homeland, and history1

 - racism = the normative statement that one ethnicity—typically one’s own—is biologically, culturally, or spiritually superior to other ethnicities

 - ethnopluralism = the normative idea that every ethnicity has the international right to be different from other ethnicities, that is, to stay relatively homogenous, to not be invaded, to not be colonialized2

 Ethnopluralism values global ethnic diversity as a moral and/or aesthetic good.
 It is not racist because it does not claim the superiority of any one ethnicity over another.